Jeremy casts spells in between his careers as a chemical analyst and campus manager.

 Harmonic Sliver can be risky, as he's pitifully weak at 1/1 and his effect isn't optional: whenever a sliver enters the field, its controller must destroy a targeted artifact or enchantment.

-This can end up nuking your own cards if you're not careful, but in the creature-heavy decks of slivers, you're unlikely to brandish many artifacts and enchantments anyway.
+This can end up nuking your own cards if you're not careful, but in the creature-heavy decks of slivers, you're unlikely to run many artifacts and enchantments anyway.
 The effect also triggers when Harmonic himself enters, so he's really a three-cost removal, creature, and sliver support all in one.

-4. Sidewinder Sliver
+4. Sedge Sliver

-3. Virulent Sliver
+3. Bonescythe Sliver/Fury Sliver

-2. Heart Sliver
+2. The First Sliver

-1. Manaweft Sliver
+1. Manaweft Sliver/Gemhide Sliver

 How to Support Your Sliver Commander Deck in Magic

 Since nearly all slivers boost their entire faction, they themselves are their best supports, but they still enjoy a few non-creature spells.
-The land "Sliver Hive" can tap for any color when used to cast a sliver, and the artifact "Hivestone" grants all your creatures the sliver subtype, letting anyone make use of the sliver family abilities.
+The land "Sliver Hive" can tap for any color when used to cast a sliver, and the artifact "Hivestone" grants all your creatures the sliver subtype, letting anyone make use of sliver family abilities.

 © 2018 Jeremy Gill